vevaF/vevaF.github.io/_pages/about.md

 ---

-Outside of research, I enjoy spending time in nature — running or hiking through local dune parks, swimming in the sea all year round, and more recently also cycling, which lets me explore places that are a little out of reach on foot.
-I’m also a cat enthusiast and volunteer regularly at a [local cat shelter](https://ndz.nl/asiel/); so if you are thinking about adopting a cat and live around Den Haag, Netherlands feel free to reach out — I might have some insider tips! 🐾
+[//]: <> (Outside of research, I enjoy spending time in nature — running or hiking through local dune parks, swimming in the sea all year round, and more recently also cycling, which lets me explore places that are a little out of reach on foot.
+I’m also a cat enthusiast and volunteer regularly at a [local cat shelter](https://ndz.nl/asiel/); so if you are thinking about adopting a cat and live around Den Haag, Netherlands feel free to reach out — I might have some insider tips! 🐾)

 <small> Photo by [Verena Freingruber](https://www.verenafreingruber.com).</small>